 Differential Routing Tips and Tricks

 On later dates, I used a few tricks to try and get my date to arrive on time.
 The ethics of tricking my date into arriving on time are debatable, but tricking differential pair signals into punctuality will ensure signal integrity.
-Use these tips to make sure differential pairs are routed with timing in mind.
+Use these differential pair routing guidelines to ensure you are routed with timing in mind.

 Parallel Routing: Whenever routing a differential pair, try your best to keep their traces parallel.
 Routing a differential pair in parallel helps cancel out any radiated EMI, and assists with trace length matching.